devicelabcph/devicelabcph.github.io/README.md

 # Open Device Lab Copenhagen

-Open Device Lab is going to be located at Founders House on Island Brygge.
+Open Device Lab is located at Founders House on Island Brygge.

+The address is:
+Njalsgade 19 D 2nd floor
+2300 Copenhagen S

 ## How to get started